A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: Complexity of -neighbour TSP on Halin graphs

 \section{Complexity of $k$-neighbour TSP on Halin graphs}

-We now examine the case when $k$ is fixed.
-Note that for fixed $k$, only a constant number of pairs of edges are relevant in evaluating a tour.
-Define edges $e=(u,x)$ and $f=(x,v)$ in a planar graph $G$ to be \emph{consecutive} at $x$ in a planar embedding of $G$ if there exists a face which contains both $e$ and $f$.
-This may include the unbounded \emph{outer face}.
-Two edges that are not consecutive are called \emph{non-consecutive} edges.
+Let $G$ be a planar embedding of a planar graph and $e$ and $f$ are two distinct edges of $G$.
+Then $e$ and $f$ are said to be \emph{cofacial} if there exists a face of $G$ which contains both $e$ and $f$.
+This may include the \emph{outer face}.